Admission arrangements for 2022-23

 The School operates a waiting list which is ordered in accordance with the published oversubscription criteria.
 A waiting list is kept by Southwark Local Authority until the end of August of the year of application, and will then be maintained by the school until the end of the Autumn term in the admission year.
 After this time parents may request in writing for their child to remain on the waiting list.
 When any one new joins the waiting list this will be re ranked.

 Parents who are not offered a place for their child have the right to appeal to an independent appeal panel.
-Parents wishing to appeal should obtain an appeal form from the Foundation Offices where this can be obtained.
+Parents wishing to appeal should obtain an appeal form from the Foundation Offices, please email email@example.com.
 The form should be sent to reach the Clerk to the Appeal panel, within 20 school days of the date of the letter confirming the governors’ decision not to offer a place.
 Should appeals be unsuccessful, the governing body will not consider further applications from those parents within the same academic year unless there have been significant and material changes in their circumstances.

 Education out of normal (chronological) age group